feliperohdee/use-filter-criteria/README.md

 - Implementing complex filtering logic
 - Creating adaptive filters that change behavior based on context

 Note: The `criteriaMapper` function can return any valid criteria type, including changing the criteria type entirely.
-However, it cannot return an ALIAS type criteria.

 ### Dynamic Values Using $path